Corieltauvi: Name

 Their name appears as Coritani and Coritavi in Ptolemy's 2nd century Geography.
 However, the Ravenna Cosmography gives the name of their capital, in apparently corrupt form, as Rate Corion Eltavori, and an inscribed tile found in Churchover calls the administrative district Civitas Corieltauvorum, indicating that the true form should be Corieltauvi.

 Manley Pope, author of an early English translation of the Welsh chronicle Brut y Brenhinedd, associated the Coritani of the Roman writers with the magical race called the Coraniaid in the medieval Welsh tale Lludd and Llevelys, however this is not supported by modern historical linguistics.

 The name has been adopted by the athletics club, Leicester Coritanian A.C.

 The Barnetby bull rider

 A detectorist found a small figure of a woman riding a bull in a field in Barnetby le Wold, Lincolnshire in 2016.
 The piece was handed over to the British Museum's Portable Antiquities Scheme, and experts declared it to be of regional importance.
 Adam Staples, from Essex Coin Auctions, said it was thought to be the only recorded example of a figure riding a bull and probably dated from the early 1st century AD.
-"It is such a unique piece and begs the question just who was she?
-Was she a slave, a priestess, a Queen?", he said.
-Staples suggested that the bull rider would have been fixed to the top of a bowl "that may have been filled with blood during ritual sacrifices."
 The figure was auctioned for £7,800 on 9 November 2022.